 Fill in the appropriate information and then double-click or drag-and-drop Receivers to add or remove them in the top panel.
 The Receivers in the top panel will be used to view the video from the Transmitter Group.
-To connect a Transmitter Group to a Receiver Group, see Instant Link, page 149.
+To connect a Transmitter Group to a Receiver Group, see Instant Link, page 215.

-Item Description

-Name Enter a name for the Receiver Group.
+Item Description Name Enter a name for the Receiver Group.
 Description Enter a description for the Receiver Group.

-Location Use the drop-down menu to select a location for the Receiver Group or leave it Unallocated.
-See Location , page 160, for details.
+Location Use the drop-down menu to select a location for the Receiver Group or leave it as All Devices.
+See Location , page 226, for details.
 Boundless Switching Use the radio button to enable or disable Boundless Switching.
-See Boundless Switching , page 183 for details.
+See Boundless Switching, page 256 for details.
+Group Login When enabled, users logging into or out of 1 receiver automatically logs into or out of all other receivers within the Receiver Group, using the same set of credentials.
 Save Click Save to save the changes.

-Cancel Click Cancel to exit without saving.
+Item Description Cancel Click Cancel to exit without saving.